opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 is_incumbent
     **optional**
-    Indicates whether the candidate is seeking re-election a public office he/she currently holds (boolean).
+    Indicates whether the candidate is seeking re-election to a public office he/she currently holds (boolean).

 party_id
     **optional**
-    Reference to and OCD ``Party`` with which the candidate is affiliated.
+    Reference to an OCD ``Party`` with which the candidate is affiliated.

 top_ticket_candidacy_id
     **optional**